 When you travel around the Philippines, act in a way that will not give you unwanted attention or create enemies.
 Do not do things that would put you in trouble even in your own country.
 Be friendly while being wary about your surroundings at all times.
 Show respect and you will beget respect.

 What’s best to wear while in the Philippines?
 Since the Philippines is a tropical country, it is best to wear clothes meant for the summer season.
-If you intend to travel around the country wear light colored attire, fast dry t-shirts, jeans or walking shorts and rubber shoes.
+If you intend to travel around the country wear light-colored attire, fast dry t-shirts, jeans or walking shorts and rubber shoes.
 It is not appropriate to wear sleeveless shirts while traveling or even within the hotel premises.
-Wear attire that blend in with what the locals are wearing.
+Wear attire that blends in with what the locals are wearing.
 In this way, you get less attention and you can move freely without getting those obnoxious stares.
 Keep a low profile while moving from one place to the other.

 (4) Be always on the alert.
-Just like in any other country, there are pickpockets, snatchers, and rip offs whom you got to be cautious about.
+Just like in any other country, there are pickpockets, snatchers, and rip-offs whom you got to be cautious about.
 When traveling in the Philippines, it is best to bring a small bag with “snatch proof” features where you can keep your valuables.
 Be alert of street children who can easily slip their hand into your bags and pockets.
 Wherever you are, keep an eye on your valuables.
 You got to realize that these mischiefs can disguise themselves by being well-dressed.

 If you opted to stay at the Heritage Hotel and you decided to hunt for bargains in the nearby Baclaran area or in 168 Shopping Mall in Divisoria (again) dress simply.
 I suggest a good pair of jeans, comfortable t-shirts, rubber shoes while hunting for bargains.